 Identity and access management – a popular buzzword in the digitech industry.
 But what exactly is behind the collective term, and why is it so valuable for companies?

-IAM stands for identity and access management, an umbrella term that comprises a number of functions.
-While identity management is based on the digital identities of users and is dedicated to the administration of user information necessary for identification, authentication and authorisation, access management covers the practical implementation of the three core areas.
-Any time a user wants to open an application, a system or a resource, a check of the existing information about the user as well as any associated access rights and the respective roles is initiated.
+IAM stands for identity and access management, an umbrella term that comprises several functions.
+While identity management is based on users' digital identities and is dedicated to the administration of user information necessary for identification, authentication and authorisation, access management covers the practical implementation of the three core areas.
+Any time a user wants to open an application, a system or a resource, a check of the existing information about the user as well as any associated access rights and the respective roles, is initiated.
 In a nutshell: IAM describes the identity and access management of digital identities.

 Digital identity as a prerequisite for the access life cycle

 A digital identity is the starting point for IAM and is created for each individual user.
 It is updated, monitored and provided with new rights throughout the entire access life cycle.
 With the help of IAM systems and digital identities, administrators have the tools they need to grant employees, external visitors as well as partners from all over the world certain rights for their own systems, to change them if necessary or to regularly enforce security policies – without creating critical security gaps.
 This is done manually or on the basis of previously defined rules and uses concepts such as the organisational structure of a company.
 The process uses one core piece of software which optionally works over several installations on dedicated hardware or on a virtual infrastructure set up for the IAM.
 It functions as a broker and can draw on information from various databases and directories.